RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 ## All Programmers Can Benefit

 <!-- Everyone benefits (why) -->
-Even professional programmers make oversights that can lead to poor performance, that can be identified through profiling.
+Even professional programmers make oversights that can lead to poor performance, and can be identified through profiling.

 For example Grand Theft Auto Online, which has allegedly earned over $7bn since it's 2013 release, was notorious for it's slow loading times.
 8 years after it's release [a 'hacker'](https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/) had enough, they reverse engineered and profiled the code to enable a 70% speedup!